NelsonPython/tuningGuides/OVS-DSA.md

 ### Storage/Disk Configuration/Settings

-(Are there any specific settings or recommendations for storage media?)
+*(Are there any specific settings or recommendations for storage media?)*

 If no specific suggestions apply, then use this text: (No specific workload setting)

 ### Network Configuration/Setting

-(Are there any specific settings or recommendations for the network setup?
+*(Are there any specific settings or recommendations for the network setup?
 Does your workload use multiple systems?
 Any advice on how many clients?
-For example, how much CPU and memory will they need and how they should it be setup?).
+For example, how much CPU and memory will they need and how they should it be setup?).*

-Example: In the Redis application scenario, performance is usually restricted more by the bandwidth of the network than the performance of memory and Intel persistent memory.
-Therefore, when you run Redis across networks, you need an NIC with a highest possible network bandwidth.
-It is recommended that the value is above 10GB/s

-If no specific suggestions apply, then use this text: (No specific workload setting for this topic)
+*If no specific suggestions apply, then use this text: (No specific workload setting for this topic)*

 ## Software Tuning

 Software configuration tuning is essential.
-From the operating system to (the workload) configuration settings, they are all designed for general purpose applications and default settings are almost never tuned for best performance.
+The general purpose, default settings are almost never yield the best performance for specialized workloads.

 ### Linux Kernel Optimization Settings

-Recommend Linux kernel is 5.15.0-18-generic.
-Also, it’s recommended to fix uncore frequency to max.
-For example:

-Set to 2.3 GHZ:  ```wrmsr -a 0x620 0x1717```
+The 5.15.0-18-generic kernel is recommended along with setting the uncore frequency to max.
+For example, set it to 2.3 GHZ:  ```wrmsr -a 0x620 0x1717```

-To ensure the setting is working, use ```rdmsr 0x621``` to check the uncore frequency.
+To ensure the setting is working, run ```rdmsr 0x621``` to check the uncore frequency.
 It should return ```xxxx0017```, where ```17``` represents 2.3 GHZ.
-More details over [here](https://stackoverflow.com/questions/66084371/reading-current-uncore-frequency-and-setting-uncore-frequency-multipliers).
+Read more details [here](https://stackoverflow.com/questions/66084371/reading-current-uncore-frequency-and-setting-uncore-frequency-multipliers).

 In addition, Linux boot parameters are also listed below:

->>>this must be text rather than an image<<<
+*this must be text rather than an image*

 ### OVS-DSA Architecture

-The OVS-DSA ???
+The OVS-DSA ??? *an architecture diagram would be great*

 #### DPDK